mvarrieur/yankee-trail/src/pages/about/index.md

   modifications: Blurred & cropped from original
   title: TKTK
 heading: Yankee Trail Motel is located a short walk to Squam Lake in Holderness, NH
-description: "Featuring 10 over-sized rooms with all the comforts of home, including a homemade breakfast.
+description: Featuring 10 over-sized rooms with all the comforts of home, including a homemade breakfast.
 Oversized outdoor swimming pool, fire pits, 3 surround sounds, yard games and grill area.
 Professional horseshoe/corn hole pits on back property offer guest and local fun!
-Many local attractions, as we are in the center of it all! "
+Many local attractions, as we are in the center of it all!
+Plan your special gathering here!
+Contact Charlene via voice or text to 508-717-4777 for more information on blocks of rooms for larger gatherings.
+Common area available to accommodate your event.
 intro:
   blurbs:
     - image: /img/bathroom-quiet-spot.jpg